cesars-pizza/Minecraft-Server-JS/FEATURES.md

 ## Item Actions

 ### Name Tag
-Right clicking a block with the name tag in hand will cause a waypoint to be added at the players position.
+Left clicking with a name tag in hand will cause a waypoint to be added at the players position.

-This will be changed to left click.

 ### Armor Stand
-Right clicking a block with the armor stand in hand will cause all waypoints to be removed.
+Left clicking with an armor stand in hand will cause all waypoints to be removed.

 This will be changed to left click.